vrajeshsh/gfg-practice/README.md

-# leetcode_practice
+# Leetcode Practice
-This is a practice repo where I'll be uploading leetcode solutions
+This is a practice repo where I'll be learning and uploading leetcode solutions